Nikolai Getman: The artist's plea

 Getman was quite clear about his goal: "Some may say that the Gulag is a forgotten part of history and that we do not need to be reminded.
 But I have witnessed monstrous crimes.
 It is not too late to talk about them and reveal them.
 It is essential to do so.
 Some have expressed fear on seeing some of my paintings that I might end up in Kolyma again—this time for good.
 But the people must be reminded...of one of the harshest acts of political repression in the Soviet Union.
 My paintings may help achieve this."

-A book with his paintings was published by Jamestown Foundation in 2001.
+A book with his paintings was published by the Jamestown Foundation in 2001.